zhuhanming/zhuhanming/README.md

 # Hi, I'm Hanming 👋🏼👨🏻‍💻

-I'm a recent Computer Science graduate who is passionate about building applications that both look good and do good.
-Some technologies I enjoy working with include ReactJS, Flutter, Swift and Adobe XD (Experience Design).
+I'm a Software Engineer who is passionate about building applications that both look good and do good, currently working to connect people around the world through WhatsApp Calling.
+Some technologies I enjoy working with include ReactJS, Android, Flutter, Swift and Adobe XD (Experience Design).

 I had the chance to lead a team to build [Singapore's COVID-19 contact tracing application](https://www.straitstimes.com/tech/tech-news/nus-team-recognised-for-creating-web-app-to-aid-contact-tracers) back in 2020.
 My belief in Tech for Good has also led me to co-found an [edutech start-up](https://www.joni.ai) and build [applications for non-profit organisations](https://www.comp.nus.edu.sg/~vwo/projects/2020-lbsa.html).

 ## Languages & Technologies